shadowga/website/_docs/1/c-navigation.md

  * `/warps` - Provides a list of existing warps.
  * `/warp <warp>` - Allows you to... warp to a warp.
 (Sounds weird, right?)

+Warps can only be deleted by an Executive or higher through the control panel.

+ * `/delwarp <warp>` - Deletes an existing warp; console-only.
+Will not remove the build.

 ### Using homes
 Members can set their own home, which is just like a private warp.
 Homes won't appear in the public list of warps and they're good for referencing locations.